Matthew-Wright-CPA-PSM-ACA/deep-learning-intent-json/README.md

 # deep-learning-intent-json
-Deep learning.
-Intent determination.
-Json.
-Python.
-Transformer.
-NLP.
-Keras.
-Tensorflow 2.
+This is a NLP deep learning Python program using Keras / Tensorflow 2.

-Uses a bi-directional transformer model for natural language processing
+It uses a bi-directional transformer model for natural language processing.

-Keras based deep-learning artificial intelligence example coded in Python.
-Imports from a JSON file.
+Coded in a professional style to meet PEP8 standards.

+Currently set up to utilize a JSON file.
+More file upload options will be added later.

+Currently structured using a JSON file to match sentences with the appropriate intent.
+Hence the intent determination logic coded within.

 Basic JSON format and a few examples are given.
 Actual JSON file is much larger for production use.